NCEAS/arctic-data-outreach/Website_Pages/Data_Submission.md

 ## The Submission Process

+The following sections provide details on logging into the Arctic Data Center using an ORCID account, the licensing requirements for distributing data and metadata, the publication process, and the currently available tools for submission.

 ### Identification Guidelines

 The Arctic Data Center [ORCID iDs](https://orcid.org/) to identify individuals associated with each data package.
 When submitting to the Arctic Data Center, an ORCiD is required for the submitter of each data package.
 ORCiDs are not required for all associated parties (contacts, additional creators, etc.), but are strongly encouraged, especially for the primary creator, so that proper identification and attribution can be given.
 Additionally, access to edit each data package can only be granted to individuals using ORCiDs.
 Therefore, we advise researchers to [register](https://orcid.org/register/) and record ORCID iDs for each individual involved with the project during the initial stages of project development (i.e. within the data management plan of the project proposal).